 Kentucky Kernel 'Fried' Chicken using the Vortex

-- 4 large bone-in skin-on chicken breasts (or whatever cuts you prefer.
-I used 5 large bone-in, skin-on chicken thighs)
+- 4 pieces chicken skin-on chicken breasts (or whatever cuts you prefer.
+I used 4 large bone-in, skin-on chicken thighs)

 - Kentucky Kernel Seasoned Flour about 5 ounces will do